-Here is where you’ll find the archive of Pedal Powered Anthropology content that is related to biological anthropology.
+Here is where you’ll find the archive of Everyday Anthropology content that is related to biological anthropology.

 A brief overview of Sahelanthropus tchadensis, an important but somewhat controversial skull discovered in the Sahel of Chad back in 2001, including some new information published in 2020.

 A Little Finger and a Lot of Background.–The announcement that a Denisovan finger bone resembles modern humans but has DNA closer to Neandertal is context for a discussion about understanding morphology in the fossil record.

 Pedal for Pongo Documentary Trailer— In anticipation of Pedal Powered Anthropology’s upcoming feature-length documentary on orangutan and environmental conservation, here is the promotional trailer for Pedal for Pongo.